jackrobertscott/ultramarine/README.md

 Properties:

-- `mutations[mutationName][cssProperty]` [string]: similar to the `base` property, name your mutations and then provide them CSS variables.
+- `states[mutationName][cssProperty]` [string]: similar to the `base` property, name your states and then provide them CSS variables.

 #### `config.combos`

 - Type: `object`
 - Required: `false`

-A set of methods which can take React element props and combine them with mutations to turn those mutations on and off.
+A set of methods which can take React element props and combine them with states to turn those states on and off.

 ```js
 const fonts = ultra.feature({